luisadha/.customrc/README.md

 $EXTERNAL_STORAGE/.customrc

-2nd Bashrc called .customrc for Magisk Terminal Modification Module and backup-ed .aliases
+Bashrc 2 you name it .customrc for Magisk Terminal Modification Module and backup-ed .aliases